K-PaaS/application-platform-guide-eng/install/application_platform/paasta_ap_min.md

 ## <div id='2.5'/>2.5.
 Cloud Config Setting

 When deploying VMs through BOSH, IaaS-related network, storage, and VM-related settings are defined as Cloud Config.
-After downloading the paasta-deployment installation file, you can see examples of IaaS-specific CloudConfig under the ~/workspace/paasta-deployment-min/cloud-config directory, and modify cloud-config.yml to fit IaaS.
+After downloading the deployment installation file, you can see examples of IaaS-specific CloudConfig under the ~/workspace/paasta-deployment-min/cloud-config directory, and modify cloud-config.yml to fit IaaS.
-Cloud Config should be applied to BOSH prior to PaaS-TA AP deployment.
+Cloud Config should be applied to BOSH prior to PaaS-TA AP min deployment.

 - An example based on AWS [cloud-config.yml](https://github.com/PaaS-TA/paasta-deployment/blob/master/cloud-config/aws-cloud-config.yml)